 Speciality Loaves for the Weekend

 For such a small bakery we sell quite a wide selection of loaves – sourdough as well as yeasted.
 The regular loaves include a white batch enriched with olive oil, shaped into batons and boules and topped with poppy seeds; focaccia with fresh herbs; mixed grain cobs as well as sourdough loaves.
-In addition, each week there is usually a ‘special’, which changes depending on the season, for example, Potato with Wild Garlic (in the spring); Sweet Lavender (in the summer), and Spicy Pumpkin loaves (in the autumn).
+In addition, each week there is usually a ‘special’, which changes depending on the season, for example, Sweet Lavender (in the summer) and Carrot & Oat Flowerpot loaves (in the autumn).
 Other ‘specials’ include Rosemary & Sultana Coburgs; Sunflower Brown, a French-style country loaf (Pain de Campagne) that combines sourdough leaven with a small amount of yeast, and Pain d’Epi.

 Blackthorn Breads are made from the finest of ingredients – a mixture of flours (mostly organic stoneground flour); fresh yeast, olive oil, and sea salt form the basic loaves.
 In addition, depending on the type of bread, fresh herbs from our garden; organic carrots; wild garlic; sultanas, and sunflower and poppy seeds are added.
 We ferment the dough for a long time (some batches for 12 hours; some for 24 hours) and use only a small amount of yeast.
 In this way, our loaves are not only very tasty but are also far more digestible than bread that contains a lot of yeast and has risen quickly.